utshomax/postman-docs/src/pages/docs/postman-flows/concepts/creating-a-form.md

 ---
-title: "Creating a form in Postman Flows"
+title: "Create a form in Postman Flows"
 updated: 2023-08-02
 ---